nasrnaveed/Currency-Converter/README.md

 # Currency-Converter
-A currency converter to convert from and to different currencies with predefined and custom values.
+A C++ based currency converter to convert from and to different currencies with predefined and custom values.